FikaWorks/website/content/blog/fikaworks-day-2025/index.md

 *The Technical Edge:* The content was never theoretical, we focused on real-world implementations, from deploying AI infrastructure for wildfire mitigation to solving complex Image Distribution challenges, culminating in a hands-on MCP workshop demonstrating agentic workflows for Kubernetes diagnostics.

-*Independent Professional Skills*: We dedicated time to the skills that power our careers, including [Neha Lagoo Ratnakar](https://www.linkedin.com/in/neharatnakar/)'s practical workshop on Enhancing Facilitation Skills (Code, Coach, Conquer!) and a session with writing on Technical Book Authorship.
+*Independent Professional Skills*: We dedicated time to the skills that power our careers, including [Neha Lagoo Ratnakar](https://www.linkedin.com/in/neharatnakar/)'s practical workshop on Enhancing Facilitation Skills (Code, Coach, Conquer!) and a session on Technical Book Authorship.

 *The Open Space Model:* The Heart of the Day: The afternoon was dedicated to the participant-driven Open Space.
 This is the collaborative core where attendees set the agenda on the spot, ensuring every conversation was directly relevant to the most pressing, current challenges, driving real-time, collective problem-solving (from Cooperatively working, to Vibe Coding and Certifications).

  Especially when it comes to AI—there are no best practices yet.
 Every new tool, every new workflow, every emerging model is uncharted territory.
 Fikaworks Day was about exploration and learning.

-For speaker websites, LinkedIn profiles, and full event details, visit the [FikaWorks Day page](https://fika.works/fikaworks-day/).
+For full event details, visit the [FikaWorks Day page](https://fika.works/fikaworks-day/).

 ![FikaWorks Day 2025 - people](fikaworks_day_2025_4.jpg)